Moving to Brussels, Belgium

 When we asked people why foreigners move to Brussels, they responded:

 "Brussels is an attractive destination for expats due to its vibrant culture, excellent public transportation, and high quality of life.
 The city is home to a diverse population, with many different nationalities represented.
 Additionally, Brussels is a hub for international organizations, making it an ideal place for those looking to work in the international arena.
 The city also offers a wide range of activities and attractions, from its many museums and galleries to its lively nightlife.
-Finally, the cost of living in Brussels is relatively low compared to other European cities, making it an attractive option for expats looking to relocate," offered one expat living in Brussels.
+Finally, the cost of living in Brussels is relatively low compared to other European cities, making it an attractive option for expats looking to relocate," said one expat.

 Get Quote